solana-foundation/developer-content/docs/terminology.md

 The number of [validators](#validator) participating in a [cluster](#cluster).

-## on-chain program
+## onchain program

 A program on a blockchain that can read and modify accounts over which it has control.

 ## PoH